-Our exposure to credit risk is primarily due to our fixed maturity investments, short term investments, premiums receivable and prepaid reinsurance balances.
-At December 31, 2010 and 2009, our invested asset portfolio had a dollar weighted average rating of AA.
-From time to time, we purchase credit derivatives to hedge our exposures in the insurance industry, to assist in managing the credit risk associated with ceded reinsurance, or to assume credit risk.
-The fair value of the credit derivatives are determined using industry valuation models and we record them on our consolidated balance sheet as other assets or other liabilities depending on the rights or obligations.
+Our exposure to credit risk is primarily due to our fixed maturity investments, short term investments, premiums receivable and reinsurance recoverables.
+At December 31, 2011 and 2010, our invested asset portfolio had a dollar weighted average rating of AA.
+From time to time, we purchase credit derivatives to hedge our exposures in the insurance industry and to assist in managing the credit risk associated with ceded reinsurance.
+The Company also employs credit derivatives in its investment portfolio to either assume credit risk or hedge its credit exposure.
+The fair value of the credit derivatives are determined using industry valuation models, broker bid indications or internal valuation models.
+We record them on our consolidated balance sheet as other assets or other liabilities depending on the rights or obligations.
 The fair value of these credit derivatives can change based on a variety of factors including changes in credit spreads, default rates and recovery rates, the correlation of credit risk between the referenced credit and the counterparty, and market rate inputs such as interest rates.

-The fair value of these credit derivatives, as recognized in other assets in our balance sheet at December 31, 2010, was \$3.1 million (2009 - other liabilities of \$0.5 million).
-During 2010, we recorded gains of \$1.3 million (2009 - \$0.3 million, 2008 - \$1.1 million) in our consolidated statement of operations from our credit derivative positions.
+At December 31, 2011, we had outstanding credit derivatives of \$15.0 million in notional long positions and \$38.1 million in notional short positions, denominated in U.S. dollars (2010 - \$15.0 million and \$118.0 million respectively).
+The fair value of these credit derivatives, as recognized in other liabilities in our consolidated balance sheet at December 31, 2011, was \$0.5 million (2010 - other assets of \$3.1 million).
+During 2011, we recorded a loss of \$1.5 million (2010 - gain of \$1.3 million, 2009 - loss of \$0.3 million) in our consolidated statement of operations from our credit derivative positions.